-Johnwill’s portable display is based on an IPS panel supporting a maximum brightness of 300 nits.
-It has 178-degree viewing angles and an 800:1 contrast ratio.
-On the back, you’ll find a pair of speakers complemented by a 3.5mm audio jack on the display’s left side.
-It also provides a Mini HDMI port, one USB-C port (5Gbps) for data, one USB-C port for power, and two USB-A (5Gbps) ports.
+Johnwill’s portable display is based on an IPS panel with a 178-degree viewing angles and an 800:1 contrast ratio.
+On the back, you’ll find a pair of 1.5w speakers complemented by a 3.5mm audio jack.
+It also provides two Mini HDMI ports, one USB-A (5Gbps) port, and a DC port for power.